pybind/pybind11/README_smart_holder.rst

    git checkout sh_secondary_pr
-   git rebase -X theirs sh_primary_pr git diff  # To verify that the one-line change in smart_holder_sfinae_hooks_only.h is the only diff. git push --force-with-lease  # This will trigger the GitHub Actions for the progressive mode.
+   git rebase -X theirs sh_primary_pr git diff  # To verify that the one-line change in smart_holder_sfinae_hooks_only.h is the only diff. git push --force-with-lease  # This will trigger the GitHub Actions for the Progressive mode.

 The second time through this will only take a minute or two.